Welcome back to our “Mentoring for the 6 Stages of the Employee Lifecycle” series!

 One critical tool that many successful companies are leveraging is mentoring.

-In fact, a Deloitte survey found that employees that intend to stay with their organisation for more than five years are more than twice as likely to have a mentor.
+In fact, a Deloitte survey found that employees who intend to stay with their organisation for more than five years are more than twice as likely to have a mentor.

 And this can do big things to improve your bottom line.
 Case in point: One of our customers runs a mentoring program that routinely saves them $500,000 annually.
 How?
 Because it measurably improves their overall employee attrition rate.